kikkomep/php-phenomenal-portal-app-library/README.md

 `path` in `bin` needs to be set.

 ## Note
+* This repository uses a Git submodule.
+To easily initialize and update the submodule pass the option `--recurse-submodules` to the `git clone` command.

-If crontab is used, the absolute location of markdown2 needs to be specified
+* If crontab is used, the absolute location of markdown2 needs to be specified

+#Updates v0.4.1
+Integrate `markdown2html` as a conversion tool

 #Updates v0.4.0
 Add new script to convert markdown to HTML